Subhashini-K/Weather-App---My-First-React-Project/README.md

-Weather App - My First React Project🌦️
+🌦️Weather App - My First React Project :
 This is a simple Weather App built using React and the OpenWeatherMap API.
 It allows users to search for the current weather conditions of any city worldwide.

 Features: